githubaccount624/tokio-postgres-mapper/README.md

 - `tokio-postgres-support`, which derives
 `impl From<::tokio_postgres::rows::Row> for T` and `impl From<&::tokio_postgres::rows::Row> for T` implementations
-- `postgres-mapper` which, for each of the above features, implements `postgres-mapper`'s `FromPostgresRow` and/or `FromTokioPostgresRow` traits
+- `tokio-postgres-mapper` which, for each of the above features, implements `tokio-postgres-mapper`'s `FromPostgresRow` and/or `FromTokioPostgresRow` traits

-`postgres-mapper` has two features, `postgres-support` and `tokio-postgres-support`.
-When one is enabled in `postgres-mapper-derive`, it must also be enabled in `postgres-mapper`.
+`tokio-postgres-mapper` has two features, `postgres-support` and `tokio-postgres-support`.
+When one is enabled in `tokio-postgres-mapper-derive`, it must also be enabled in `tokio-postgres-mapper`.

 ### Installation